Research

 Open Quantum Systems

-Real quantum systems are not isolated, and contact with the environment causes decoherence.
-In many-body quantum systems multiple decay channels determine the lifetime of superfluid excitations such as vortices and solitons.
-These stable excitations can also form during the phase transition to BEC, a process that is also well described by an open systems theory.
-We explore dissipative mechanisms for excited many-body systems and limits to superfluidity.
+Real quantum systems never evolve in isolation—coupling to the environment drives decoherence and dissipation.
+In many-body systems, multiple decay channels set the lifetime of superfluid excitations such as vortices and solitons.
+These robust structures can also emerge spontaneously during the phase transition to Bose–Einstein condensation—a process naturally captured by open-systems theory.
+We investigate dissipative dynamics in excited quantum fluids and identify the fundamental limits of superfluidity.

 Read more